- Europa League channels

 The football season is well underway.
 September marks the return of the Champions League and Europa League, which means your entire sports calendar is now sorted out.

 Weekends are for domestic competitions like the Premier League, Serie A, and La Liga.
 As for Tuesdays and Wednesdays, those are reserved for Europe’s premier tournament.
 And you conclude the games with some good old Europa League football on Thursdays.

 The next few months are a great time to be alive if you’re a football fan.
 It’s just wake up, watch games, repeat.

-The Europa League, in particular, will feature some quality entertainment in 2021.
+The Europa League, in particular, will feature some quality entertainment in 2023.
 That’s because several top clubs are taking part, with a chance to lift the trophy and qualify for the Champions League.
-These sides include Manchester United, Arsenal, Tottenham, Leicester, and Roma.

 But for those who will stream the games live online, I’m afraid I have some bad news.
 The channels broadcasting the event are only available inside their respective regions.
 Due to licensing agreements, streaming services are geo-blocked outside their coverage zone.